 Purple banner titled '18 Buying Triggers for B2B Cycles' with icons

 Why?
-There’s a hard line between buyers who are in-market (solution-seeking) and those who aren’t really interested.
+A clear distinction exists between buyers who are in-market (solution-seeking) and those outside the buying window.

 The reality is that most people don’t buy unless something happens that causes them to buy.